rumatakira/billing/docs/eng/architecture.md

 API structure - written in Swagger (OpenAPI 2.0).
 This avoids errors by different programmers, generates clean well-documented code and API documentation.

-Frontend: Symfony 5 - all you need "from box".
+Site backend: Symfony 5 - all you need "from box".

-Backend: RAW PHP with SWOOLE.
-In modern conditions these are speeds comparable to a pure golang backend.
+API backend: RAW PHP with PeactPHP, symfony/routing.
+These are speeds same to Node.js backend.

 Database: MySQL cluster 7.6 (MySQL server 8.0).

-Incoming server and balancer - Nginx.
-Websockets are allowed.
+Incoming server ReactPHP, Websockets are allowed.
+Balancer - Nginx.

 Messaging between components of the system will be made on the NATS MQ.